 Beat Those Blisters

 You think the weight is the hardest part of a military-style ruck march?
 Wait for the blisters.
 Though small, blisters on the feet can quickly become debilitating.
 This is why soldiers spend a lot of time prepping their feet before a march.
 One popular strategy is to rub the feet with an anti-fungal powder.
 It soaks up moisture and reduces the friction which causes blisters.
+Here are some other ways to avoid ruck march blisters.

 Eliminate the Chafe